 - Please find your session ID from “Oral Presentation List” and check your session date & time on the program overview.

-The time allocated for each oral presentation is 10 minutes.
+The time allotted to each oral presentation is 10 minutes.

-In each oral presentation session, 30 minutes is allocated for discussion at the end.
+In each oral presentation session, 30 minutes is allotted to discussion at the end.